git-suraj/apidays_workshop/README.md

 # Introduction
 This repository is used to test a local Confluent Platform cluster integrating with a Confluent Cloud cluster.
-It was used as the basis of a demonstration during the APIdays workshop, and is provided for participants to try out the scripted process.
+It was used as the basis of a demonstration during the Confluent Cloud workshop, and is provided for participants to try out the scripted process.

 This repo demonstrates a fully scripted event streaming system that spans on-prem and fully-managed on cloud.
 Most of the setup commands use the "ccloud" cli - the Confluent Cloud CLI.
 The "start-aws" (and similar) scripts in this demo assume you have download and unpacked Confluent Platform on your laptop https://www.confluent.io/download.
 Alternatively use examples-5.5.1-post/ccloud/start-docker.sh to start the Dockerized version of this demo.